 Desert hiking right from your tent

 Description - It's just 3 blocks (10-15 minute walk) to the MARC (for map, click here).
 This campground has showers and is walking distance to everything in Moab.
-It's not as much of an "outdoors" experience as Ken's lake, but it's very pleasant for being right "in" town.
+It's not as much of an "outdoors" experience as Ken's lake, but it's very pleasant and is right in town.
+The camping sites are on grassy areas, under shady cottonwood trees, and next to the creek.
 See their website (www.moabupthecreek.com) for nice pictures and more details.

 TIPS - 1) A bike makes the getting to/from the MARC really quick.
 2) You are in close quarters so you might consider bringing earplugs.